 The Company has a defined contribution retirement savings plan ("401(k) plan") which covers all associates who meet minimum age and service requirements.
 The 401(k) plan allows participants to contribute up to 60% of their annual compensation up to the maximum elective deferral, designated by the IRS.
 The Company is obligated to make a minimum contribution to cover plan administrative expenses.
 Further Company contributions are at the discretion of the Board of Directors.
-The Company's contributions for the years ended January 30, 2010, January 31, 2009 and February 2, 2008 were approximately \$1,677,000, \$1,586,000 and \$1,530,000, respectively.
+The Company's contributions for the years ended January 29, 2011, January 30, 2010 and January 31, 2009 were approximately \$1,181,000, \$1,677,000 and \$1,586,000, respectively.

-The Company has an Employee Stock Ownership Plan ("ESOP"), which covers substantially all associates who meet minimum age and service requirements.
-In March 2010, the Company approved a contribution of approximately \$11,765,000.
-The Company's contributions for the years ended January 31, 2009 and February 2, 2008 were zero.
+The Company has a trusteed, non-contributory Employee Stock Ownership Plan (ESOP), which covers substantially all associates who meet minimum age and service requirements.
+The amount of the Company's discretionary contribution to the ESOP is determined annually by the Compensation Committee of the Board of Directors and can be made in Company Class A Common stock or cash.
+The Company has chosen to contribute cash and the plan purchases stock on the open market consistent with prior years.
+In March 2011, the Company approved a contribution of approximately \$12,583,000.
+The Company's contributions for the year ended January 30, 2010 was \$11,765,000.
+No contribution was made for the year ended January 31, 2009.

 The Company is primarily self-insured for health care.
 These costs are significant primarily due to the large number of the Company's retail locations and associates.
-The Company's self-insurance liabilities are based on the total estimated costs of claims filed and estimates of claims incurred but not reported, less amounts paid against such claims, and are not discounted.
+The Company's self-insurance liabilities are based on the total estimated costs of claims filed and estimates of claims incurred but not reported, less amounts paid against such claims.
 Management reviews current and historical claims data in developing its estimates.
 If the underlying facts and circumstances of the claims change or the historical trend is not indicative of future trends, then the Company may be required to record additional expense or a reduction to expense which could be material to the Company's reported financial condition and results of operations.
-The Company has stop-loss insurance coverage for individual claims in excess of \$250,000.
+The Company has stop-loss insurance coverage for individual claims in excess of \$300,000.
 Employee health claims were funded through a VEBA trust to which the Company made periodic contributions until December 2008, after which the Company has funded health care contributions to a third party provider.